iotaledger/iri/CONTRIBUTING.md

 The following is a typical workflow for submitting a new pull request:

-1. Fork the repository
+1. Fork this repository
-2. Create a new branch in your fork
+2. Create a new branch based on your fork
 3. Commit changes and push them to your fork
-4. Create a pull request against the `upstream/master` branch
+4. Create a pull request against the `dev` branch

 If all [status checks](https://help.github.com/articles/about-status-checks/) pass, and the maintainer approves the PR, it will be merged.

 **Note:** Reviewers may ask you to complete additional work, tests, or other changes before your pull request can be approved and merged.

+## Code of Conduct

+This project and everyone participating in it is governed by the [IOTA Code of Conduct](CODE_OF_CONDUCT.md).